Breaking down barriers to climate action together

 Extreme-heat household early warning and response systems for older Queenslanders

 Older people are vulnerable to extreme heat based on their physiological, psychological and socio-economic characteristics.
-Researchers are developing an integrated, home-based, early warning system to facilitate early warning and appropriate response to extreme heat events in Queensland for older people.
+Researchers are developing an integrated, home-based, early warning system to educate and facilitate early warning and appropriate response to extreme heat events in Queensland for older people.
 In December 2021, the project was awarded $2.35 million by the Wellcome charitable foundation to help limit the thousands of lives lost each year to heat stress.
+The project is due to conclude in 2024.

 Project lead: Assoc Prof Shannon Rutherford